 In all aims we will use samples acquired from laser capture microdissection (LCM) of developing alveoli or fluorescence activated cell sorting (FACS) of dispersed lung cells, collected at tight intervals to allow detailed analysis.
 Confirmation by quantitative immunohistochemistry and in-situ for transcripts will be included as well as some experimental validations.
 Samples from the Human Tissue Core (HTC) will be supplied Dr. Ambalavanan who will oversee LCM and FACS at UAB.
-Samples will be distributed to Dr. Kaminski (Yale) for miRNA and mRNA analysis, Dr. Hagood (UCSD) for DNA methylation, and Dr. Mobley (UAB) for proteomics.
+Samples will be distributed to Dr. Kaminski (Yale) for miRNA and mRNA analysis, Dr. Hagood (UNC) for DNA methylation, and Dr. Mobley (UAB) for proteomics.
 Data integration and computational model development will be done by Dr. Bar-Joseph at CMU.
 The Alveolar DevMAP and computational models developed through these studies will identify regulatory "control points" in alveolar development.
 See entire DevMap Team below.

 Entire Alveolar DevMap Team